dellavecchia/Java-MicroServ-Project/README.md

 # Product-Micro-services-Project
-*This is a project of a simple micro-services system, with 2 services (Products and Warehouse), CRUD and business rules.*
+*This is a project of a simple microservices system, with 2 services (Product-ms and Warehouse-ms), CRUD and business rules.*

-# Products-ms
+# Product-ms

 ## Endpoints
 - BaseURL: /products